wahn/jan_walter_org/_posts/2014-04-11-cafe-scene.markdown

 different light setups.

-On the left two light emitting spheres (light bulbs) are covered by lamp shades, so that most of light will be shed downwards and only a bit of light bounces around and illuminates the upper part of the back wall and the ceiling.
+On the left two light emitting spheres (light bulbs) are covered by lamp shades, so that most of the light will be shed downwards and only a bit of light bounces around and illuminates the upper part of the back wall and the ceiling.

 On the right you see an alternative in lighting using using the three basic approaches to interior lighting design: light to look at